 One of the most popular meals in Croatia’s Dalmatia region is peka, a blend of vegetables and meat drizzled with olive oil, sprinkled with herbs, and then baked to perfection under a bell-like dome, or ispod čripnje.
 You’ll see it listed on menus throughout the region, and if you are lucky enough to be invitedContinue reading “A Lesson in Cooking Peka, the Signature Dish of Croatia’s Dalmatia Region”

-“Nothing makes the earth seem so spacious as to have friends at a distance; they make the latitudes and longitudes.” -Henry David Thoreau Our time in Trogir, Croatia is rapidly ticking down, and we are getting sentimental about leaving this special corner of the world that we have called home for the past sevenContinue reading “A Farewell to Trogir, Croatia”
+“Nothing makes the earth seem so spacious as to have friends at a distance; they make the latitudes and longitudes.”
+Henry David Thoreau Our time in Trogir, Croatia is rapidly ticking down, and we are getting sentimental about leaving this special corner of the world in which we have called home for the past sevenContinue reading “A Farewell to Trogir, Croatia”

 A choir of church bells tolled just before midnight to usher in Easter’s arrival here in Trogir, Croatia.
 The fervor with which the bells rang was reminiscent of what we heard the night that the Catholic church chose a new pope.